-To lock the hob, simultaneously turn the two left-hand controls counter-clockwise (Fig. 2.6) and hold until the =--0 symbol appears in the centre of the hob control display (Fig. 2.7).
+To lock the hob, simultaneously turn the two left-hand controls counter-clockwise (Fig. 2.6) and hold until the symbol appears in the centre of the hob control display (Fig. 2.7).

-Note: [R] will flash when locking the hob - this is normal.
+NOTE: [R] will flash when locking the hob - this is normal.

-Locking the hob will NOT affect the oven; it can still be used.
+Locking the hob will NOT affect the ovens; they can still be used.

-To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the --o symbol disappears from the centre of the hob control display.
+To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the 🖃 symbol disappears from the centre of the hob control display.

-Low Temperature Setting, L1/L2/L3
+Low Temperature Setting, L1/L2

-This function should only be used when heating from cold
+This function should only be used when heating from cold.

-Each cooking area is equipped with 3 low temperature settings:
+Each cooking area is equipped with 2 low temperature settings:

-- L1 will maintain a temperature of about 44 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 70 °C ideal for keeping food warm, once it is cooked. - L3 will maintain a temperature of about 94°C ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).
+- L1 will maintain a temperature of about 40 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 90 °C ideal for simmering (bring the pan to the boil and then select L2 to keep soups, sauces, stews, etc at an optimal simmer).

-The maximum time this setting can be used is 2 hours.
+The maximum time these settings can be used is 2 hours, after which the hob will switch off automatically.
+If required, you can immediately restart the Low Temperature function by reactivating L1 or L2.
 To increase the heat, just turn the control knob to the required level.

-The maximum times for all other power levels are shown in Table 2.2.
+The maximum times for all other power levels are shown in Table 2.3.